xavysp/DexiNed/README.md

 └── train.py                    # the script to run the train experiment
 ```

-As described above, run_model.py has the parameters settings, wether DexiNed is used for training or testing, before thoses processes the parameters need to be set.
-As highlighted, DexiNed is trained just one time with our proposed dataset BIPED so in "--train_dataset" as the default setting is BIDEP; however, in the testing stage (--test_dataset), any dataset can be used, even CLASSIC, which are any arbitrary image downloaded from internet but to evaluate with single images or CLASSIC "--use_dataset" have to be in FALSE mode.
-Whenever a dataset is used to test or train DexiNed the arguments have to have the list of training or testing files (--train_list, --test_list).
+As described above, run_model.py has the parameters settings, whether DexiNed is used for training or testing, before those processes the parameters need to be set.
+As highlighted, DexiNed is trained just one time with our proposed dataset BIPED, so in "--train_dataset" as the default setting is BIDEP; however, in the testing stage (--test_dataset), any dataset can be used, even CLASSIC, which is an arbitrary image downloaded from the internet.
+However, to evaluate with single images or CLASSIC "--use_dataset" has to be in FALSE mode.
+Whenever a dataset is used to test or train on DexiNed the arguments have to have the list of training or testing files (--train_list, --test_list).
 Pay attention in the parameters' settings, and change whatever you want, like ''--image_width'' or ''--image_height''.
-To test lena image I have set 512x51 (see "test" section).
+To test the Lena image I set 512x51 (see "test" section).
 ```
 parser.add_argument('--train_dataset', default='BIPED', choices=['BIPED','BSDS'])
 parser.add_argument('--test_dataset', default='CLASSIC', choices=['BIPED', 'BSDS','MULTICUE','NYUD','PASCAL','CID'])